How does the WACE work?

 • 2 Year 12 ATAR subjects must come from List B (mathematics, science, technology subjects)

-Although requirements are for year 12 courses, schools require you to choose 2 lists A subjects and 2 lists B so that you don't change the subject in-between year 11 and year 12.
+Although requirements are for year 12 courses, schools require you to choose 2 list A subjects, and 2 list B subjects so that you don't change the subject in-between year 11 and year 12.
 Changing subjects between years 11 and 12 is highly unadvisable!

 Apart from this, there are certain combinations of subjects you are not allowed to do.
 Such as: